tqhuy16/nals/README.md

 ### npm run deploy

-This script run surge deploy command
+This script run surge deploy command.\
 All step script into deploy-surge.sh